 Planning and teaching will be adapted on a daily basis if needed to meet your child’s learning needs.

 How will we measure the progress of your child in school?

 Your child’s progress is continually monitored by his/her class teacher.

 His/her progress is reviewed formally every term in reading, writing and numeracy.
 At the end of each key stage (i.e. at the end of Year 2 and Year 6) all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and are the results that are published nationally.

 Children may have a My SEND Learning Plan with personal targets which will be monitored and reviewed regularly, and a future plan made.

 Teachers meet with SENDCo on a regular basis as part of SEND pupil progress meetings.

-The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review, with all adults involved with the child’s education.
+The progress of children with an EHC Plan is formally reviewed at an Annual Review, with all adults involved with the child’s education.

 The SENDCo will also check that your child is making good progress within any individual work and in any group that they take part in.